|Class Overview and Goals

 Instructor e-mail: firstname.lastname@example.org

-students taking JOUR 655, the Online News Bureau semester.
+students taking JOUR 655, the graduate Multimedia News Bureau semester.

 Welcome to the

-JOUR 353 and 355 are an intense six-credit package of classes designed to give you hands-on experience on an
+JOUR 353 and 355 are a six-credit package of classes designed to give students hands-on experience on an

 online newsmagazine.
 Undergrads may take the courses together or individually.

-and researchers.
-They watch the CNS wires for key stories and write concise briefs,
+Students taking JOUR 355 work as online producers, editors, researchers and special report builders.
+They watch the CNS wires for key text and video stories and write concise briefs,

 headlines, photo captions and Web links to package or highlight the work of